You are viewing United States

 How to identify five common types of whiteflies

-Are you finding small, white, winged insects hanging around your plants?
-You could be dealing with a whitefly infestation.
-Here are tips on how to identify them, information about their lifecycle, and five of the common types you may be faced with.
+Are you noticing small, white, winged insects gathering around your plants?
+You might be dealing with a whitefly infestation.
+These tiny pests can wreak havoc on crops and greenhouse plants, posing a major challenge for growers.
+Here’s everything you need to know about identifying whiteflies, understanding their lifecycle, and learning about five of the most common species.

 Greenhouse Whitefly